 We provide more information to gymnasts, parents and coaches on the performance pathway during inductions and through related resources and workshops.

 Top artistic gymnasts Frank Baines and Dan Purvis take us through the Scottish Gymnastics talent principles, sharing their experience of competing at the highest level.

-Scottish Gymnastics have designed a set of Athlete-driven profiling templates which have been made age appropriate for gymnasts at Senior / Junior / Espoir (Youth) levels and are engaged on the performance pathway, for our clubs and coaches to utilise in their own training environments.
+Scottish Gymnastics has designed a set of athlete-driven profiling templates which have been made age appropriate for gymnasts at club, performance pathway, and national performance programme levels, for our clubs and coaches to use in their own training environments.

 These profiles have been specifically designed to help gymnasts understand how taking more responsibility for their own development will improve both training and competition performance.

 The documents for the athletes to complete are below, along with our athlete profiling video.

 If you want any further information on the tools or how to implement them, please contact the performance team on firstname.lastname@example.org

 > Athlete-driven profiling template for performance pathway programme (PPP) gymnasts

 > Athlete-driven profiling template for national performance programme (NPP) gymnasts

 > Athlete-driven profiling template for performance groups and partnerships